 Below the status summary table, you'll also see:

-- Groups of items whose status would change as a result of new or updated rules.
+- Groups of products whose status would change as a result of new or updated rules.

-- For each group, the way in which the status of the items would change, such as approved to disapproved.
+- For each group, the way in which the status of the products would change, such as approved to disapproved.

-- For each group, the number of items whose status would change.
+- For each group, the number of products whose status would change.

-- For each group, up to five examples of which items would change and how after the new rules are applied.
+- For each group, up to five examples of which products would change and how after the new rules are applied.

 Attribute change summary